IsraelPB/liri-node-app/README.md

 # liri-node-app
-Mimics liri in terminal using node
+Mimics SIRI in terminal using node

 # Overview